 Televised games fueled the dramatic increase in the NFL’s popularity and profitability.
 Fans soon set aside time each week to watch their favorite teams play on Sundays.
 Games were eventually added to other days and moved to prime time.
-Television elevated the Super Bowl from sporting event to de facto national holiday: Super Bowl XLVII, on Feb.
-2, 2014, topped 112 million viewers in the U.S. alone.
+Television elevated the Super Bowl from sporting event to de facto national holiday: Super Bowl LVI, on Feb.
+15, 2022, topped 112 million viewers.

 Congress’ 1961 decision to allow sports leagues to negotiate their own collective television contracts let the NFL set up a system to share annual television revenue equally among all teams.

 Before then, big-market teams like the New York Giants could earn 10 times as much money as small-market teams like the Green Bay Packers, which gave the Giants much more cash to sign the best players.
 But by equally distributing the television revenue — in addition to sharing revenue from other sources, such as merchandising and ticket sales — the league ensures that every team has the financial ability to compete on and off the field.